 Water consumption provides an indication of the net balance of water inputs and outputs of freshwater throughout the life cycle of the power plant, presented in grams per kWh.
 This does not correspond to a water footprint, but represents the net balance of water inputs and outputs of freshwater for production and disposal processes from the LCI datasets used in the study.
-It is recognised however, for 'water' to be treated more thoroughly further consideration should be made regarding types of water used, inclusion of local water scarcity, as well as differentiation between watercourses and quality aspects (Berger, 2010), in order to aid more accurate decision making.
-Refer to Section 3.8 for some further discussion on water footprint metrics and the development of ISO standards in this area.
+It is recognised, however, for 'water' to be treated more thoroughly further consideration should be made regarding types of water used, inclusion of local water scarcity, as well as differentiation between watercourses and quality aspects (Berger, 2010), in order to aid more accurate decision making.
+Refer to Section 3.8 for some further discussion on water footprint metrics and the ISO standards.

 Figure 18 shows the water consumption per kWh of electricity produced by the power plant, which is primarily related to the manufacturing phase of the life cycle.
-Within manufacturing, the production of the tower (21%), foundation (15%), nacelle (12%), gear and mainshaft (8%), blades (18%) and site cables (5%) are the most significant contributors.
-The end-of-life stage provides a credit of around - 16%.
+Within manufacturing, the production of the tower (20%), foundation (12%), nacelle (13%), gear and mainshaft (9%), blades (17%) and site cables (5%) are the most significant contributors.
+The end-of-life stage provides a credit of around - 32%.
 Water consumption is primarily driven by the production of iron and steel used in the wind power plant.